cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 # How does Crowdfunding.glow work?

-In this day and age, crowdfunding campaigns are known.
+In this day and age, crowdfunding campaigns are well known.
-Platforms like kickstarter.com and GoFund.me have made the crowdfunding model known in the world as an excellent way to pull together the resources of several parties that don't know each other and yet are willing to contribute a little bit of their money towards a goal.
+Platforms like kickstarter.com and GoFund.me have made the crowdfunding model well known across the world as an excellent way to pull together the resources of several parties that don't know each other and yet are willing to contribute some money towards a goal.

 ## Glow code